+Transition Ground Control

-D12 Report the lowest grade earned for any course that may be transferred for credit:
+D12 Report the lowest grade earned for any course that may

+be transferred for credit: С

-D13 Number Unit Type D13 Maximum number of cr transferred from a two- 64 Credit Hours
+D13 Number Unit Type D13 Maximum number of credits or courses that may be 64 Cr.
+Llro transferred from a two-year institution: 64 Cr.
+Hrs.

-D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Unlimited Credit Hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00
+D14 Number Unit Type D14 Maximum number of credits or courses that may be 0.4 0- 11 transferred from a four-year institution: 64 Cr.
+Hrs.

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 18 Cr.
+Hrs.

+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

+30 Cr.
+Hrs.

-D17 Describe other transfer credit policies: Must have official transcript sent from previous school.
-Transcript issued to student will not be accepted.
+D17 Describe other transfer credit policies:

+CDS-D Page 13